A world-class institute of changemakers in the deaf and signing community.

-Gideon Firl is a senior majoring in biology with a passion in filmmaking and storytelling.
-Gideon is currently editing a filmed collection of Deaf Returned Peace Corps Volunteers telling their stories.
+Gideon Firl recently received B.S. degree biology.
+He has a passion in filmmaking and storytelling, he is currently editing a filmed collection of Deaf Returned Peace Corps Volunteers telling their stories.

 Gideon Firl is collaborating with Norma Moran and Allen Neece to complete a short documentary on Deaf people who served in the Peace Corps.
 This film will use photographs and brief interviews conducted in 2011 when the National Deaf Life Museum opened the exhibition Making a Difference: Deaf Peace Corps Volunteers.